 Nature selects the state of greater disorder; in doing so, it follows the Second Law and increases the entropy of the universe.

 - Building the ordered sand castle takes work, i. e., expenditure of energy.
 Although the castle’s construction in an ordered form reduces by a small amount the entropy of the universe, the work it took has consumed energy and therefore increased the entropy elsewhere, so the total entropy of the universe has increased.
+In general, one can say that increasing complexity requires more energy input to keep entropy change positive.

 That is why the Second Law and entropy are important.
 It takes work, i. e., energy, to reduce the entropy locally, although it nevertheless increases the entropy of the universe as a whole.